Preston-Landers/Prompt-Like-A-Pro/README.md

 ### Don't get glazed

-LLMs _want_ to give you an answer - any answer, ideally a correct one, but any will do.
+LLMs _want_ to give you an answer - ideally a correct one, but any answer will do.
 They also _want_ you to like and enjoy working with them and come back and do so again in the future.
 This is a reflection of how they were trained, including by reinforcement learning with human feedback (RLHF).
 This has the following consequences:

 - The model is reluctant to just throw up its hands and say "I don't know".

-- The model is likely to praise your thoughts and ideas as more unique and insightful that they may actually be.
+- The model is likely to praise your thoughts and ideas as more unique and insightful than they may actually be.

 - A recent version of ChatGPT was so notorious for this that they had to roll back an update.

-- If you are really looking for unbiased genuine feedback for an idea or concept, _be sure to tell the model that_, or you are likely to get a lot of unearned validation.
+- If you truly are looking for unbiased or even harsh feedback for an idea or concept, _be sure to tell the model that_, or you are likely to get a lot of unearned validation.